 Major Trend: Underlying price trend prevailing in a market despite temporary declines or rallies.

-Majority voting: Voting system under which each director is voted upon separately.
+Majority voting: A voting system under which each director is voted upon separately.

 Managed Account: This is similar to a discretionary account where a client has given specific written authorization to a partner, director or qualified portfolio manager of an investment dealer to select securities and execute trades, but on a continuing basis and for a fee.
 Managed accounts can be solicited whereas discretionary accounts are opened as a matter of convenience to clients who are ill or out of the country.